zacharytyhacz/pure-store/README.md

 ### `subscribe(callback)`
 To re-render components when you update the store, you should subscribe to the store.
 The `subscribe` method takes a callback that takes no arguments.
 It returns a method to remove that subscription.
 You can subscribe many times to one store.

-The recommended way is to re-render your whole app - `pure-store` can make this very efficient because immutable state lets you use `React.PureComponent` classes.
+The recommended way is to re-render your whole app - `pure-store-updated`- can make this very efficient because immutable state lets you use `React.PureComponent` classes.
 ```javascript
 const render = ()=> {
   ReactDOM.render(<App />, document.getElementById('root'))